EmilStenstrom/django-components/docs/overview/installation.md

 If you want to use JS or CSS with components, you will need to:

+1. Add `"django_components.finders.ComponentsFileSystemFinder"` to `STATICFILES_FINDERS` in your settings file.

-1. Modify `STATICFILES_FINDERS` section of settings.py as follows to be able to serve the component JS and CSS files as static files:
+    This allows Django to serve component JS and CSS as static files.

     ```python
     STATICFILES_FINDERS = [